MakeSchool-Tutorials/Swift-Enums/P0-Enums-Structs-Classes/content.md

 The initializer in this example is pretty simple.
 When a new `PlayerTurn` is created it's always in the `.WaitingToRollDice` state.

-Next, we need to add a funtion that performs a dice roll.
+Next, we need to add a function that performs a dice roll.
 Add this function to the enum:

     mutating func rollDice() -> Int {
         let diceResult = Int(arc4random_uniform(6) + 1)